 Its official webpage tells that you need to be physically present in the United States to apply for this visa.
 This visa route applies for visa applicants called Treaty Investors and also – for their employees.

 Financial Requirements: you have to invest $1 million in a US business.
 Alternatively, if that business is in a rural area, you can obtain the visa with a $500,000 minimum investment.
 These requirements are made for Treaty Investor status.

-Other requirements: for a status of an employee of Treaty Investor you must have special qualifications, in other words, skills which make the employee’s services essential to the efficient operation of the business.
-Knowledge of language and culture of other country is not enough for this criteria.
+Other requirements: for the status of an employee of Treaty Investor you must have special qualifications, in other words, skills which make the employee’s services essential to the efficient operation of the business.
+Knowledge of language and culture of another country is not enough for these criteria.

 Visa Cost: 205 USD

 Visa Duration: 2 years

 Family: Treaty investors and employees may be accompanied or followed by spouses and unmarried children who are under 21 years of age

 EB – 2 (C) Visa

 EB-2 visa has two more categories (A) and (B) however, they both require a confirmed US job offer to apply for them.